andrew-edwards/fitting-size-spectra/README.md

 # fitting-size-spectra

-This is a **branch** of the **fitting-size-spectra** repository that contains the code for our second manuscript (concerning dealing with data that are only available in binned form).
-It will be merged into **master** at some point, I just wanted to keep it separate for now.
+This is a **branch** of the **fitting-size-spectra** repository that contains the new code for our second manuscript (concerning dealing with data that are only available in binned form) in the directory **codeBinStructure/**.
+The branch will be merged into **master** at some point, I just wanted to keep it separate for now.
 If you don't understand that GitHub terminology do not worry, just see the file
 **codeBinStructure/readMeBinStructure.txt** to get started.

 Below is the original code repository for the ***Methods in Ecology and Evolution*** paper.
 The code for the new manuscript is in the directory **codeBinStructure/**, but relies on some of the functions from the first paper, which is why I have put the new code into the same repository.